Network for Greening the Financial System: Climate scenarios

 In June 2020, the NGFS presented its climate scenarios as a common baseline for analysing climate risks to the economy and the financial system.
 Expanded and updated data were published in the two subsequent years.
 The scenarios are based on the three integrated assessment models REMIND-MAgPIE (Potsdam Institute for Climate Impact Research), GCAM (University of Maryland) and MESSAGEix-GLOBIOM (International Institute for Applied Systems Analysis).
 Their results were fed into the NiGEM model (National Institute of Economic and Social Research) to conduct further macroeconomic analyses on inflation or unemployment.
 In addition, climate data provided by Climate Analytics and the ETH Zurich are published.

 The following six scenarios were examined: "Current Policies" considers only already implemented climate policies, while "NDCs" assumes that the voluntary pledges of Nationally Determined Contributions are met.
 "Below 2°C" assumes that a two-degree target in line with the Paris Agreement will be met, while "Net Zero 2050" assumes a 1.5-degree target will be achieved through early, globally coordinated climate policies.
 "Delayed Transition" assumes tighter climate policies only from 2030, while "Divergent Net Zero" envisages regionally and sectorally different climate adaptation.

 Governance and membership

-Today the NGFS comprises 75 members and 13 observers.
+In 2020, the NGFS comprised 75 members and 13 observers.